AndersDeath/diary2/000-current.md

 # 08 Juli - Montag - Berlin - 655 Tag der Einwanderung - Warm Clear sky

 This monday is really important.
 I finally slpit my Holy Theory project to two parts.
+The first one is a piece of software for building books and another one is about wiritng a book itself.